AssetFetch/spec/spec.md

 The `id` field MUST be unique among all assets for this provider.
 Clients MAY use this id when storing and organizing files on disk.
-Clients MAY use this field as a display title, but SHOULD prefer the `title` field in the asset's `text` datablock, if available.
+Clients MAY use the id as a display title, but SHOULD prefer the `title` field in the asset's `text` datablock, if available.

 The following datablocks are to be included in the `data` field: